-The following are news stories written in AP Style for a Drake University course titled Reporting and Writing Principles.
+The following are news stories written in AP Style for Drake University course, Reporting and Writing Principles.
 In the class, students are required to produce one news story per week that includes at least three interviewed sources.

-Out of the stories provided, the first, titled “Jethro’s Monster Sandwich Returns To Drake,” was published in The Times Delphic, the campus newspaper.
+The first story, titled “Jethro’s Monster Sandwich Returns To Drake,” was published in Drake’s campus newspaper, The Times Delphic.

 15 minutes, five pounds, one stomach.
 That is the description of the famed Adam Emmenecker Sandwich Challenge developed by barbeque joint, Jethro’s BBQ, located in the Drake Neighborhood of Des Moines.

-On April 16, this monster sandwich will make its to Drake University for the Emmenecker Challenge Event hosted by Student Alumni Association.
+On April 16, this monster sandwich will return to Drake University for the annual Emmenecker Challenge Event, hosted by Student Alumni Association.

 Emmenecker challenge victim and Drake student, Adam Heater, attempted to battle the beast twice by himself, inspired by Adam Richmond from “Man Vs. Food,” who had also taken on the challenge.